arnoldt100/anansi/documentation/source/Classes/AnansiMolecularDynamics.cpp.rst

 Mutators
 ^^^^^^^^

-    .. function:: void AnansiMolecularDynamics::_doSimulation() override

 .. function:: void AnansiMolecularDynamics::_initializeSimulationEnvironmnet( int const argc, char const * const * const argv ) override

     Performs the initialization of the simulation execution environment.

     The MPI environment is initiated.
 A duplicate communicator of the MPI_WORLD_COMMUNICATOR is made.

     :param argc const int: The size of the array char* argv[].
     :param argv char const * const * const &: Contains the command line options.

-    .. function:: void AnansiMolecularDynamics::_enableCommunication() final override

-    .. function:: void AnansiMolecularDynamics::_setMDState(std::unique_ptr && a_AnansiMDState) final override

-        Changes the state of the MD simulation.

-        :param std::unique_ptr && a_AnansiMDState: The state to change the simulation to.

 ^^^^^^^^^^^^
 Data Members